VentoVergil/Ventovergil.github.io/images/readme.md

 All images used in this project were downloaded for free from Pexels.com.

-Special thanks to photographer Cottonbro Studio[https://www.pexels.com/@cottonbro/], whose work is featured throughout the site. 🙌
+Special thanks to photographer [Cottonbro Studio](https://www.pexels.com/@cottonbro/), whose work is featured throughout the site. 🙌